iamdudeman/react-cross-platform-boilerplate/README.md

 * Local dev server hosting web application

 ### In Progress
+1. .editorconfig file
+1. Prod build for web
+    1. closure-webpack-plugin

+### TODO
+1. Prod build for native
 1. True HMR for desktop dev

-### TODO
 1. Reuse dependencies where possible to reduce the 500mb size
     1. One testing framework for all platforms
         1. Use enzyme and mocha for React Native testing if possible
-1. Prod build for web
-1. Prod build for native
 1. Include PreStyle for CSS in JS for web and desktop
+    1. PreStyle native?
 1. README.md docs for how some things are done
     1. Testing with Enzyme
     1. One store file